pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How do you handle false positives without compromising security?
 - What's the ROI of investing in security tools and personnel?
 - How do you stay updated on emerging threats?

+### 🎯 Interview Questions - Security & Privacy

+**Beginner Level:**
+1. **Q:** "What security considerations would you have for a URL shortener?"
+   - **A:** Input validation, rate limiting, HTTPS, authentication, and protection against abuse.

+2. **Q:** "How would you prevent malicious URLs in a URL shortener?"
+   - **A:** URL validation, malware scanning, phishing detection, and content filtering.

+3. **Q:** "What privacy considerations would you have for a URL shortener?"
+   - **A:** Data encryption, user consent, data retention policies, and compliance with regulations.

+**Intermediate Level:**
+4. **Q:** "How would you design security for a URL shortener that needs to handle enterprise customers?"
+   - **A:** SSO integration, audit logs, compliance features, and enterprise-specific security policies.

+5. **Q:** "What happens if your URL shortener is attacked by malicious actors?"
+   - **A:** DDoS protection, rate limiting, circuit breakers, and incident response procedures.

+6. **Q:** "How would you handle security for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Cross-region security, encryption in transit, secure communication, and regional compliance.

+**Advanced Level:**
+7. **Q:** "Design security for a URL shortener that needs to support custom domains and enterprise features."
+   - **A:** Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.

+8. **Q:** "How would you handle security for a URL shortener that needs to support real-time analytics?"
+   - **A:** Secure data processing, encryption at rest, secure analytics, and privacy-preserving techniques.

+9. **Q:** "What security optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Security at scale, distributed security, performance-optimized security, and threat detection.

+**System Design Deep Dive:**
+10. **Q:** "How would you design security for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.

 ---